Yeni Akit: Disinformation during Gezi Protests

 During the Gezi Park protests in Turkey, Yeni Akit published many disinformative articles.

 On 5 June Mustafa Durdu, a columnist at the newspaper, claimed that protestors may even have performed group sex inside Dolmabahçe Mosque.

 On 13 June, Yeni Akit claimed that prostitution and group sex was common at Gezi park after 2 am.
 They based this claim on an "anonymous journalist who saw this happening with his own eyes and told it to someone else".

 On 15 June, the newspaper accused supermarket chain Migros of delivering free supplies to the protestors at Gezi park.
 However, goods delivered to the park were bought by protestors through the supermarket's online store.

 On 24 August, Yeni Akit claimed that Gezi protestors were preparing for a "big provocation" during the August 30 Victory Day celebrations.

 Orlando nightclub shooting

 Following the Orlando nightclub shooting, the newspaper published a headline calling the victims "deviant" or "perverted," which in turn was criticized by foreign media outlets.

 2017 Dutch–Turkish diplomatic incident

-During the 2017 Dutch–Turkish diplomatic incident, Yeni Akit wrote a suggestive article which noted that while there were "400,000 Turks living in the Netherlands," the Dutch army "has 48,000 soldiers."
+During the 2017 Dutch–Turkish diplomatic incident, Yeni Akit wrote a suggestive article which noted that while there were "400,000 Turks living in the Netherlands," the Royal Netherlands Army "has 48,000 soldiers."